-The Fund's ability to identify and invest in attractive opportunities is dependent upon the Investment Adviser and the Sub-Adviser.
-If one or more key individuals leaves the Investment Adviser or the Sub-Adviser, the Investment Adviser and the Sub-Adviser, as applicable, may not be able to hire qualified replacements, or may require an extended time to do so.
+The Fund's ability to identify and invest in attractive opportunities is dependent upon the Investment Adviser or a Sub-Adviser.
+If one or more key individuals leaves the Investment Adviser or a Sub-Adviser, the Investment Adviser or a Sub-Adviser, as applicable, may not be able to hire qualified replacements, or may require an extended time to do so.
 This could prevent the Fund from achieving its investment objective.